SimpleGamerDK/sg-washhands/README.md

 Do not reupload the script
 Do not reupload any modifed version without my permission Since I have very limited knowledge with coding in general and in fivem I won't be able to help if you encounter any issues.
+Do not claim this script as your own.
+All rights go to the creator of the script and all rights go to the creators of following dependencies